-Polya’s lovely book is not just about mathematics but about problem solving in a wider sense.
+GEORGE POLYA’s lovely book How to Solve It, is not just about mathematics but about problem solving in a wider sense.

 xvi Guidelines are not literal